How to Trade CFDs on Cryptocurrencies – Complete Guide 2019

 But as Bitcoin has grown in value and credibility over the years, interest in this new type of currency – and the technology framework that underpins it – has blossomed.
 As more investors have embraced Bitcoin over the years, its value has been driven higher, which in turn has driven greater interest in this asset class.
 This has led to a breathtaking increase in value and volatility.

-As a consequence of the former, a large number of alternative digital currencies have arrived on the scene (and sometimes departed just as quickly), based on the innovation of the blockchain or similar such concepts.
-In early 2016, the combined value of all cryptocurrencies was around $8 billion; by March 2017 this had ballooned to around $25 billion.
-At the time of writing, in February 2018, the market capitalisation of Bitcoin alone is more than five times this amount.
+As a consequence of all of this, a large number of alternative digital currencies have arrived on the scene (and on some occasions have departed just as quickly), based on the innovation of the blockchain or such similar concepts.
+In early 2016, the combined value of all cryptocurrencies was estimated to be around $8 billion; by March 2017 this had ballooned to around $25 billion.

 What Are the Other Significant Cryptocurrencies?

-Ethereum, or Ether, is the largest rival to Bitcoin, based on percentage share of total cryptocurrency market capitalisation.
-Other significant players in the field include Bitcoin Cash, Litecoin, and Ripple.
-Cryptocurrencies are quoted against the US dollar (USD) and the euro (EUR), two of the world's most widely-used currencies.
+Ethereum (or Ether), is the largest rival to Bitcoin, based on percentage share of total cryptocurrency market capitalisation.
+Other significant players in the field include Bitcoin Cash, Litecoin, and Ripple, to name a few.
+Cryptocurrencies are quoted against the US Dollar (USD) and the Euro (EUR) - two of the world's most widely-used currencies.